HedvigS/rgrambank/README.md

 # Who did what

 The entire set of code of the Grambank release-paper and grambank-analysed was primarily written by Simon Greenhill, Sam Passmore, Hedvig Skirgård, Damián Blasi, Russell Dinnage, Hannah Haynie, Angela Chira and Luke Maurits.
-The functions here, in rgrambank, are primarily written by Simon Greenhill and Hedvig Skirgård.
+The functions here, in rgrambank, are primarily written by Hedvig Skirgård.
 Specific author(s) is/are specified for each function.

 # Review